Organisation: Sapphire Early Intervention Center

 Vision: Empower the blind before they become disabled.
 In Buddhist culture, people tend to consider blindness as punishment for past sins.
 Many parents are ashamed at having to bear the burden of a blind child.
 Therefore, Kyila started an inclusive kindergarten for blind and sighted toddlers, to provide early intervention.
 In the kindergarten the children play, run around and climb trees, they learn important skills and find out that it is not the end of the world to be blind.
 The kindergarten is designed to host both blind and sighted children providing specific care and training, while simultaneously bridging the cultural gap between those who can see and those who cannot.

 Vision: To promote the joy of reading for children of all backgrounds and abilities to help remove restrictive mental barriers.
-ARC promotes the joy of reading and learning through mobile library, community library, and literacy projects.
-We have a community library in Phrao, Chiangmai (northern Thailand), which functions as the base of mobile library services to surrounding villages.
-Also, we have an early childhood learning center for Akha tribe children up in the mountain in Wiang-pa-pao, Chiangrai.
-In addition, we conduct weekend mobile library activities around Bangkok and other provinces in the central Thailand.
+BCF promotes the joy of reading and learning through mobile library, community library, and literacy projects.
+We have set up Rang Mai Library in Phrao, Chiangmai (northern Thailand), which functions as the base of mobile library services to surrounding villages.
+Also, we have 2 early childhood learning centers for ethnic minority children in the mountainous area surrounding town of Phrao: Sunshine Kids Center for Akha and Lahu tribe children, and Little Smiles Center for mainly Lisu tribe children.
+In these centers, we prepare the children ages between 2 to 6 so that they can integrate themselves into existing education system in Thailand.
+More at alwaysreadingcaravan.org/

 Organisation: Positive Exposure Kenya